|Pointe Mitis, PQ|

 The two dwellings and fog alarm building were transferred to the Department of Natural Resources in 1978, and the fog alarm building was transformed into a laboratory for researching various insects and marine species in the area.

-You can watch a short video about the history of the lighthouse in French here.
 The lighthouse is listed on modern Coast Guard lists as Pointe Mitis, though historically it appeared as Metis Point or Little Metis Point.

 Keepers: J. Jules Martin (1874 - 1879), Jules Gabriel Martin (1879 - 1906), Elisee Caron (1906 - 1936), Octave Gendron (1936 - 1954), Georges Fafard (1954 - 1958), Emile Chouinard (1958), Evariste Ferguson (1959 - 1970), Marcelle Ouelett (1970 - 1972).

 Located on the northern shore of the Gaspé Peninsula off Route 132 just west of Métis-sur-Mer.
 The lighthouse is owned by the government of Canada and managed by Fisheries and Oceans Canada and Natural Resources Canada.
 Grounds/tower closed.